Real Estate Wire Fraud

 Factors that Contribute to Real Estate Wire Fraud

-There are many factors that contribute to the rise of real estate wire fraud.
-The crime surged after the COVID-19 pandemic and the normalization of remote transactions.
-However, other factors influenced the spike as well.
-Here are the main factors to take note of.
+Many factors contribute to the rise of real estate wire fraud.
+While it falls under the broader umbrella of modern financial scams, this specific crime surged notably after the COVID-19 pandemic and the normalization of remote transactions.
+Here are the main factors to note.

 • Buyers are unaware of wire fraud scams.
 According to a recent CertifID report, 52% of consumers were “not aware” or only “somewhat aware” of real estate wire fraud.